texasbe2trill/ShodanR/README.md

 -   [ ] Implement machine learning models to predict ransomware outbreaks.
 -   [ ] Enhance visualization with additional geospatial insights.
 -   [ ] Add more API query examples
--   [ ] Remove Antarctica from the list of countries in the interactive map

 ## License